In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 Use and characteristics of German Riding Horses

 While breed standards vary from region to region, people who buy a German Riding Horse know the name indicates excellent temperament and rideability in a saddle horse.
-There’s plenty of choice for riders too, with all coat colours and markings available, depending on the standards of each individual breed.
+There’s plenty of choice for riders too, with all coat colors and markings existing, depending on the standards of each individual breed.
 Height averages from 15.2 hands high (62 inches/158 cm) to 16.1 hands high (67 inches/170 cm).
-Breeders who sell a German Riding Horse focus on the noted qualities of warmbloods, such as strong joints and elasticity of movement.
-German Riding Horses have the recognised physical characteristics and appearance of warmbloods too, with kind, intelligent eyes in a noble and characterful head.
+Breeders who sell a German Riding Horse focus on the noted qualities of Warmbloods, such as strong joints and elasticity of movement.
+German Riding Horses have the recognized physical characteristics and appearance of warmbloods too, with kind, intelligent eyes and a noble head full of character.

 Origin and history of breeding German Riding Horses

-Today, the umbrella term German Riding Horse also embraces the term German Sport Horse, regionally-bred horses that are bred and trained with equestrian sports in mind.
-German Sport Horses include the Württemberg, the Bavarian Warmblood and the Zweibrucken, along with some breeds that no longer exist independently, such as the Brandenburger, Thuringian, Saxon and Saxony-Anhalt horse.
-Other German Riding Horses not included in the Sport Horse group include the Holstein.
-Mecklenburg, Oldenburg, Westphalian and Rhenish, and less well-known breeds, such as the Alpine Dairymen's horse, or Senner.
+Today, the generic term German Riding Horse also embraces the term German Sport Horse, regionally-bred horses that are bred and trained with equestrian sports in mind.
+German Sport Horses include the Württemberg, the Bavarian Warmblood and the Zweibrucker, along with some breeds that no longer exist independently, such as the Brandenburger, Thuringian, Saxon and Saxony-Anhalt Horse.
+Other German Riding Horses not included in the Sport Horse group include the Holsteiner Horses, Mecklenburg Warmblood, Oldenburg Horses, Westphalian Horses and Rhenish Horses, and less well-known breeds, such as the Alpine Dairymen's Horse, or Senner.

 German Riding Horses in Equestrianism

-The term German Riding Horse has been in use since the 1970s.
-Germany has long had a reputation for the performance of its regional warmbloods in international competitions.
+The term German Riding Horse has been used since the 1970s.
+Germany has long had a reputation for the performance of its regional warmblooded horses in international competitions.
 They are charismatic horses, which leave a long legacy, both in terms of offspring and of impact.
 Many people remember the outstanding Westphalian Ahlerich, who was the gold medal winner in the dressage event at the Olympics in Los Angeles in 1984.
 Over twenty years later, the horses of the gold medal-winning team at the 2008 Olympics in Beijing were all Hanoverians.
 Outstanding German Riding Horses consistently sell for high prices.